Arackulele/GrimoraMod/README.md

 - If you are not starting from a new save, this mod will check for certain story events and determine if it needs to unlock those.
 - I suggest restarting your game at least once if you haven't actually gotten to the finale.

+## Reporting Issues

+- If you would to help report issues, please raise a thread here with as much detail as you can provide: <https://github.com/Arackulele/GrimoraMod/issues>
+- You may also post in the modding discord general thread: <https://discord.com/channels/903472928883093545/914480438389661747>

+ANY POSTS THAT JUST SAY 'A BUG HAPPENED AND IT BROKE' WILL BE IGNORED

 ## Known Issues

 ### Grimora's dialogue is unfinished and still the one from the finale and part 1 dialogue in some cases